 Homer Thiel discusses the procedures followed when encountering human remains in Arizona–on an archaeological excavation or while digging up your garden.

-Desert Archaeology often teams with the University of Arizona when human remains are found on our projects.
-University staff and students who are trained in the excavation and analysis of human skeletons assist in the excavation of burials in the field, and in the non-destructive analysis of the remains in a laboratory setting.
+Desert Archaeology often teams with the University of Arizona when human remains are encountered on our projects.
+University staff and students who are trained in the recovery and documentation of human remains assist in recovery and non-destructive documentation.

 Desert Archaeology records information on specialized field forms, one for inhumations and one for cremations.
-We collect data on body positioning and the location of any artifacts that are present, write a description of the burial, and color in a drawing showing which skeletal elements are present.
-The same data is collected for animal burials.
+We record data on how the remains are positioned and where funerary objects are located, write a description, and color in a drawing showing which skeletal elements are present.
+The same data is recorded for mortuary features containing animals.
 Osteologists may examine the human remains to determine sex, age, and note the presence of pathological conditions, such as healed fractures or evidence for arthritis.
 Measurements may be taken, which can be helpful in determining the age of children or the height of adults.

-Most human remains are repatriated to descendent communities.
-Native American tribes have special cemeteries where the remains and artifacts are reburied.
+Most human remains are repatriated to descendant communities.
+Native American tribes have special cemeteries where the remains and artifacts are reinterred.
 Historic Catholic burials found in Tucson are often reburied in Holy Hope Cemetery.
 Most of the remains found in the National Cemetery (also called the Alameda-Stone Cemetery) were reburied in the All Faiths Memorial Park in Tucson, while those from the military portion were reburied in the Arizona Department of Veterans’ Services Cemetery in Sierra Vista.

-What should you do if you find human remains on your property?
+What should you do if you encounter human remains on your property?
 The first step is to call the police.
 They will determine whether the remains are 50 years old or older, and if so, the Arizona State Museum will be contacted.
 Human remains younger than 50 years may be subject to police investigation to determine who the person was and whether a homicide has taken place.